wso2-attic/ballerina-integrator/README.md

 ```

-- You can access Prometheus at the following URL
+- You can access Prometheus via the following URL:
 ```
    http://localhost:19090/
 ```

-NOTE:  Ballerina will by default have following metrics for HTTP server connector.
-You can enter following expression in Prometheus UI
+> **NOTE**: Ballerina has the following metrics by default for the HTTP server connector.
+You can enter the following expression in the Prometheus UI:
 -  http_requests_total
 -  http_response_time